Bead stringing: Knotting

 Knotting is a next level of proficiency in creating strands.
 Here the stringing medium (traditionally silk thread or synthetic fiber with similar properties) has knots tied into it as a means of separating the individual beads from each other.
 The traditional string of pearls is a well-known example of this technique.
 Pearls are threaded onto silk, and a knot is tied between each one to not only space them for greater individual prominence but to also keep them from rubbing directly against each other and risking the abrasion of the nacre that gives them their luster.
 This classic design can be varied by adding or substituting the pearls with other varieties of beads or varying the number and placement of knots used.

 Multiple strands can be created using either the simple stringing or the knotting technique.
 Here, depending on the overall design, more planning may be called for.
 If the bead pattern is random, the only concern is that one strand be sized shorter than the next, so they will all lie flat and not interfere with each other when worn or displayed.
 However, if a specific repeating pattern is planned, then careful planning will be required so that the placement of matching portions of the pattern between the strands is aligned properly.
 A beading board, generally a flat panel with measured curved indentations in several staggered lengths, is a useful tool for spacing the beads to work out the desired pattern.
 Once the design has been worked out, joining the strands together might require special multiple-strand clasp fixtures unless there is a single knotting point or specific design element that will accommodate it.

-There is another way of using the smallest size of beads which is naive and in Pakistan it is called Motikaari (an Urdu word for "beadwork").
-It is a medium for artistic expression e.g. calligraphy or portraiture by arranging patterns of smallest size of beads of different textures and hues in the length of adjoined strings.